keithledgerwood/WICLab-guide/v2/06-governance.md

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/007/img20.png "image_tooltip")

-3. In a Saparate page navigate to your **BambooHR** instance, Find the user and add a new **Job Entry**.
+3. In a separate browser tab, navigate to your **BambooHR** instance, Find the user and add a new **Job Entry**.

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/007/img21.png "image_tooltip")

 4. Back in the Okta administration UI, navigate to **Applications > Applications**, and select the BambooHR app definition.

 5. In the **Import tab**, click **Import Now**, you should see that 1 user was updated

 ![alt_text](https://raw.githubusercontent.com/keithledgerwood/WICLab-guide/main/images/007/img22.png "image_tooltip")

 6. Confirm changes to your user by selecting them and clicking **Confirm Assignments**.

 This Event should now trigger the Flow we imported, which will launch a certification campaign.

 ## Access Certification

 The following capability we will explore is Access Certification.
 Access Certification (aka attestation, recertification, etc.) is the mechanism to validate that a user still needs the access they have.
 It is a common control in compliance regulations.
 Certification campaigns may be run periodically, or there may be continuous certification when user roles change.
 Okta Identity Governance currently supports user-group memberships and user-application assignments.
 Participants in a campaign (such as the user's manager) will approve (access retained) or revoke access (access should be removed).